 The call for ship time applications is announced in June each year with a closing date in September.
 Applications are submitted via an online Survey Planning System for which login details are required.

-Scientists who are planning on going to sea on either the RV Celtic Voyager or the RV Celtic Explorer should read the information contained in this section.
+Scientists who are planning on going to sea on the RV Tom Crean and RV Celtic Voyager should read the information contained in this section.
 It covers information on the medical and safety certificates required and how to obtain them, necessary permits and where to apply for these as well as guidelines for life on board the vessels.